 Make your voice heard—we need your feedback!

 UWKV is conducting a brief survey of community members who live, work and/or play in southern Kennebec County.
 Survey respondents will be entered to win one of five $50 gift cards.
-Translated versions of the survey are available.
+The survey is also available in Arabic.
 Please complete by June 15, 2021.

-UWKV will host five public Community Conversations from April through June, 2021.
+UWKV will host several public Community Conversations from April through June, 2021.
 We are striving for participation from community members of various ages, backgrounds, ethnicities and experiences.
 Interpreters will be available as needed.
+Participants will be entered to win a $50 gift card at the end of each session.

 UWKV has worked with Plimpton Research to produce four white papers identifying community demographics, data trends and existing needs.
 These papers were published in February 2021.
 Organizations and individuals are encouraged to use and share this information in order to strengthen their own efforts in Kennebec County.